cgriffith-4243/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 ## Authors

-Cameron Griffith authored the configuration files for this project, including
+Cameron Griffith added / set up the configuration files for Docker, AWS, EKS, CodePipeline, and CodeBuild.

+The base code for this project was created by [`Udacity`](https://www.udacity.com) as part of the [`Full Stack Web Developer Nanodegree`](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) program.